wordofwarning/wordofwarning.org/current/2015-spring/h&d/index.md

 A hub for [Manchester's SICK!
 Festival](http://www.sickfestival.com/programme/channel/manchester), the venue is to be confirmed in mid-February.
 Details of special events will be listed here during the festival.

 ####More
-An award-winning pop-up café — which isn't just arty, it is ART; a social and artistic hub where spontaneity and performance meet great food and drink.

 Jenny Hunt + Holly Darton expose the inner workings of their business by presenting everything as art — from the food served, the people serving, the décor and public display of their bank balance, to the lovingly hand-picked charity shop crockery.

 *Hunt & Darton Cafe* encourages playful participation and meaningful social encounters — through its alternative service from hosts Hunt & Darton in their iconic fruit or veggie attire, comic interaction through their 'set menu' performances, guest waiters and themed days such as 'You-Do-It' or 'Health & Safety day'.
 Popping-up as [the hub for Manchester's SICK!
 Festival](http://www.sickfestival.com/programme/manchester/hunt-darton-cafe), guest waiters include Pigeon Theatre, Nikki Hobday + Sara Cocker and Erini Kartsaki.